dawaltconley/starter2/README.md

 This outputs classes named `fs-base` and `fs-icon` which set an element's font-size to that value.
 There are also `fs-larger` and `fs-smaller` classes, which set the font-size to the default `larger` and `smaller` values, unless overriden by a font-size defined in that map.

 There is a `$base-font-size` variable, which sets the font size used by the document body.
-It is the value named `"base"`, unless changed.
+It is `$font-sizes` value named "base", unless changed.
 Other variables (`$base-font-family`, `$base-font-weight`, and `$base-line-height`) also affect the document body. `$base-line-length` defines the max-width of the `text-wrapper` class, and should be set to whatever value is appropriate to keep the base font at around 70-80 chars per line.

 Default properties for headings are defined by the `$heading-font-family` and `$heading-font-weight` variables.

-`ff-base` and `ff-heading` are created based on the `$base-font-family` and `heading-font-family` classes.

 The `$heading-sizes` variable takes a list of values which define the base font sizes for headings in descending order.
 Any undefined headings are set to `1em`.
 So setting `$heading-sizes: 2em, 1.2em, 1.1em;` will output: